 c) To purchase or otherwise acquire plant, machinery, furniture, fixtures, fittings, scenery and all other necessary effects including land or buildings by lease or freehold.

-e) Subject to any consents required by law to sell, lease or dispose of all or any part of the property of the Society.
+e) Subject to any consents required by law to sell, lease or dispose of all or any part of the property of the Company.

-f) Subject to any consents required by law to borrow money and to charge all or any part of the property of the Society with repayment of the money so borrowed.
+f) Subject to any consents required by law to borrow money and to charge all or any part of the property of the Company with repayment of the money so borrowed.

 g) To co-operate with other charities, voluntary bodies and statutory authorities operating in furtherance of the objects, or similar charitable purposes and to exchange information and advice with them.